How to get your IT budget funded

 As McGittigan points out, people deliver what they’re given the incentive to deliver: “If there’s no penalty or reward built into the plan [for meeting budget] it doesn’t happen.”

 Except, of course, it does have a consequence.
 If IT constantly busts its budget, that can destroy trust between the IT managers and the business and finance people.
-The results may not be as immediate as not delivering a project on time and with the desired features, but it can be just as crippling.
+The results may not be as immediate as not delivering a project on time and with the desired features, but it can be just as damaging.

 IT budget funding: Lessons for leaders